So let’s face it – it’s time to share with you my favorite April bullet journal ideas.

 - not urgent – not important (things to delete)

-Here I brainstorm blog post ideas, new products for my Etsy shop and validate them.
+Here I brainstorm blog post ideas, and new products for my Etsy shop and validate them.

-Also, I ensure that I stay on track of projects and deadlines.
+Also, I ensure that I stay on track with projects and deadlines.

 Definitely, these pages are the most random ones.

 Basically, I use them for busier days when I have a lot on my plate.

 Sometimes I like to schedule my day hourly or create a Pomodoro tracker.